-The 2017 Triumph Bonneville is in fact the third iteration of a bike whose history stretches all the way back to 1959.
-The original model was produced until 1983, when Triumph went into receivership.
+The current Triumph Bonneville is in fact a modern classic, and the third iteration of a bike whose history stretches all the way back to 1959.
+The original Bonneville was produced until 1983, when Triumph went into receivership.

-Between 1985 and 1988, a second wave of original Bonnies were produced at the new Hinckley factory under the ownership of John Bloor.
+Between 1985 and 1988, a second wave of original Bonnies were produced at the new Triumph Motorcycles Hinckley factory under the ownership of John Bloor.

 Production of the modern Bonneville range began in 2000 with an all new and modernised bike which retains the retro styling of its predecessors.